vertein/bootstrap-rating-input/README.md

   - The ones that adds A LOT of JavaScript and CSS code to my project.
   - The ones that adds A LOT of JavaScript and CSS code and depends on PNG images.

-I don't want to add a whole multipurpose library just to put a few stars in my interface, I want my rating stars to look awesome in retina screens without worrying about image versions and dynamically replacing them, and Bootstrap already includes a set of beautifully designed vectorial icons by Glyphicons, so I thought I could create something simpler.
+I don't want to add a whole multipurpose library just to put a few stars in my interface, I want my rating stars to look awesome in retina screens without worrying about image versions and dynamically replacing them.
+This uses the font-awesome stars which also includes half stars!

 ## Ok, enough talking, tell me how this thing works!